joanasilva1607/wro/README.md

   </tr>
 </table>

-The Raspberry Pi Pico handles real-time control tasks, sensor interfacing, and low-level motor control with microsecond precision.
-Its dual-core architecture allows separation of critical timing functions from communication tasks.
+We use two Raspberry Pi Pico boards.
+They handle real-time control tasks, sensor interfacing, and low-level motor control with microsecond precision.
+Their dual-core architecture allows separation of critical timing functions from communication tasks.

 **Primary Responsibilities:**
 - Real-time motor control and PWM generation
 - Sensor data acquisition and preprocessing
 - Hardware interfacing for actuators and sensors
 - Safety monitoring and emergency stop functions
-- Inter-processor communication with Raspberry Pi 5
+- Inter-processor communication with Raspberry Pi Zero

 **Real-Time Capabilities:**
 - Hardware-based PWM generation for smooth motor control